 We study generalization properties of distributed algorithms in the setting of nonparametric regression over a reproducing kernel Hilbert space (RKHS).
 We first investigate distributed stochastic gradient methods (SGM), with mini-batches and multi-passes over the data.
 We show that optimal generalization error bounds (up to logarithmic factor) can be retained for distributed SGM provided that the partition level is not too large.
-We then extend our results to spectral algorithms (SA), including kernel ridge regression (KRR), kernel principal component analysis, and gradient methods.
-Our results are superior to the state-of-the-art theory.
-Particularly, our results show that distributed SGM has a smaller theoretical computational complexity, compared with distributed KRR and classic SGM.
-Moreover, even for non-distributed SA, they provide the first optimal, capacity-dependent convergence rates, for the case that the regression function may not be in the RKHS.
+We then extend our results to spectral algorithms (SA), including kernel ridge regression (KRR), kernel principal component regression, and gradient methods.
+Our results show that distributed SGM has a smaller theoretical computational complexity, compared with distributed KRR and classic SGM.
+Moreover, even for a general non-distributed SA, they provide optimal, capacity-dependent convergence rates, for the case that the regression function may not be in the RKHS.

-Keywords: Kernel Methods, Stochastic Gradient Methods, Spectral Regularization, Distributed Learning
+Keywords: Kernel Methods, Stochastic Gradient Methods, Regularization, Distributed Learning